ynsmrsk/tweet-maker/README.md

 - Tweet hashtags, mentions and links are colored blue.
     ```javascript
 	const formatTweet = tweet => {
-	  // Select mentions (eg: @elonmusk) and place it in span so we can add styles to it.
 	  tweet = tweet
 	    .replace(/@([\w]+)/g, "<span>@$1</span>")
-	    // Same with hashtags with paying attention to UTF-8 character encoding.
 	    .replace(/#([\wşçöüğıİ]+)/gi, "<span>#$1</span>")
-	    // And links...
 	    .replace(/(https?:\/\/[\w\.\/]+)/, "<span>$1</span>")
 	  return tweet
 	}